sukus21/numskull/LANGUAGE.md

  ```
  20
  ```
  Loops can be constructed using the comparison operator instead, by simple using square brackets `[]` instead of curly brackets `{}`.
 When a closing square bracket is encountered ( `]` ), the program skips back up to the matching opening brackets condition statement, and continues from there.
 If the condition is still true, the loop is run again.
 Otherwise the program skips to the closing bracket and continues from there.
-Using curly brackets to open and curly brackets to close (or the other way around) is not permitted.
+Brackets only close each other, meaning a `]` is required to close a `[`.
+The same applies to `}` and `{`.

  Below is an example program and its output, to demonstrate how a loop works:
  ```c